Princess Alice disaster: The Thames' 650 forgotten dead

 From who was responsible for paying for the burials of identified people, to how to clean up the river, Londoners were impassioned about what kind of legacy the sinking would have.

 Improvements to the sewage system, the adoption of emergency signalling lights on boats across the globe and the new Royal Albert Dock, which helped to separate heavy goods traffic from the smaller boats, all came as a result of what happened.

 Despite the huge loss of life and changes brought about as a result of the sinking of the Princess Alice, today there are few clues as to what happened on that fateful evening.

-The only reminder at Tripcock Point, close to where the tragedy happened, is a faded and graffiti-marked information board.
+Across the river, the only reminder at Tripcock Point, close to where the tragedy happened, is a faded and graffiti-marked information board.